wolfman360/bash-profile/README.md

 ## Technical Skills:

 - Can develop native android applications.
--  Knows java, html, MySql, javascript, git version control.
+-  Knows java, html, MySql, javascript,nodejs,reactjs, git version control.

 ## Soft Skills:
 - Ability to communicate effectively in person, on the telephone, and in writing.